 - You’ve had no late payments with the vendor

-If your suppliers don’t report to business credit bureaus, consider switching to suppliers that do, as trade data makes up the bulk of your business credit score.
+If your suppliers don’t report to business credit bureaus, consider switching to suppliers that do.

 Week 2: Build More Business Credit

 Continue your credit-building momentum by opening a business checking account.
 Opening a separate business checking account improves business credit by separating your business finances from your personal funds.
-Make sure you pay vendors and make business loan payments from your business checking account.
-If you have a business credit card, use this account to pay your monthly balance.
+Pay vendors, business credit card bills, and business loan repayments from your business checking account.

-Speaking of business credit cards, use them if you have them.
-Getting a business credit card—including a retail card from places like Staples or Home Depot—and making timely payments on it helps you build up a history of prompt payments and improves your business credit.
-As an added bonus, you can earn cashback and rewards points by using a business credit card.
+Use business credit cards if you have them.
+Getting a business credit card—including a retail card from places like Staples or Home Depot—and making timely payments on it helps you build up a history of prompt payments and can improve your business credit.
+As an added bonus, you may earn cashback and rewards points by using a business credit card.

 Next Month: Long-Term Considerations